InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: Symmetries of GVIO and Degenerate Motions

 \section{Symmetries of GVIO and Degenerate Motions}

-In this section, we tackle the `infinitesimal' symmetries of the GVIO system through unobservable transformations and derive conditions for degenerate cases.
-Five frames\footnote{They're the Earth-Centered-Earth-Fixed frame (ECEF), the East-North-Up frame (ENU), the world frame (w), the IMU frame (i) and the camera frame (c).
+In this section, we tackle the `infinitesimal' symmetry group structures of GVIO through symmetry group actions and derive conditions for degenerate cases.
+Five frames\footnote{They're the Earth-Centered-Earth-Fixed frame (ECEF), the East-North-Up frame (ENU), the world frame (w), the IMU (estimation target) frame (i) and the camera frame (c).
 Fig.2 of \cite{GVINS} clearly reveals their relations, and thus we omit these descriptions to save space.} are considered in GVIO estimations, and they are abbreviated in a usual way in our notation system\footnote{$\bs{p},\bs{v},\bs{b}$ herein are variables for position, velocity and biases.
 The left-upper corner indicates the frame of interest, and the right-bottom corner implies the object of interest, e.g. $^w\bs{p}_i$ is the IMU frame origin in the world frame.
 Variable with $\hat{\cdot}$ implies its estimation value, and that with nothing above implies its true value.
 Variables with $\delta$-symbol at the left are the error states. $\bsz{R}_\text{frame1}^\text{frame2},\bsz{T}_\text{frame1}^\text{frame2}$ are $\mathbb{SO}(3),\mathbb{SE}(3)$ transformations from `frame1' to `frame2'.
 Specifically, $\delta\bs{\theta}$ is chosen to represent the error state for $\mathbb{SO}(3)$.}.
 Unbiased GVIO system is modelled herein since gyroscope bias $\bs{b}_g$ and accelerometer bias $\bs{b}_a$ are even observable in VIO \cite{ConAnalysisVINS}.